Diversity Resources: Multicultural Literature

 belongs in every classroom and library -- on the shelves and in the hands

 of children, librarians, and teachers.
 The challenge for librarians,

-The CCBC compiles annual statistics on the number of books published annually by and about people of color.
-Over the years, we've seen those numbers grow, but multicultural literature still represents a small percentage of the overall number of books published for children and teenagers.
+Historically, the CCBC has compiled annual statistics on the number of books published annually by and about people of color and from First/Native Nations.
+Over the years, we've seen those numbers grow, but multicultural literature--which we define as books "by and about people of color" and from First/Native Nations--still represents a small percentage of the overall number of books published for children and teenagers.

 CCBC Bibliographies and Booklists: We strive to integrate multicultural literature into all of our work here at the CCBC.
-All of our bibliographies include books by and about people of color.
 Of special note:

 Other CCBC-recommended books: check out the Advanced Search feature of our searchable database of CCBC-recommended titles.
 You can search by broad multicultural categories (i.e.: African/African American, American Indian, Asian Pacific/Asia Pacific American, and Latino).
 You can combine this with a specific word (e.g., Mexican) to further target your search.

-Small Presses of Color: A CCBC listing of small publishers devoted to creating books by and about people of color
+Small Presses of Color Owned/Operated by People of Color and First/Native Nations Publishers: A CCBC listing of small publishers devoted to creating books by and about people of color/